-An expressive word or two is okay (such as “gutsy” or “Pioneer”) for emphasis, but you should be concentrating on getting the best keywords and phrases in there.
+An expressive word or two is okay (such as “gutsy” or “pioneer”) for emphasis, but you should be concentrating on getting your most important relevant keywords and phrases in there.

 Place statements like “seeking opportunities in XYZ” or even jazzy ones like “I help sales teams soar” in your Summary section instead.

-Here’s a well-written headline that may be doomed because of formatting issues.
-Can you spot the errors?
+Here’s a well-written headline that may be doomed because of formatting issues and other mistakes.
+Can you spot them?

 CFO-Senior Finance/Operations Excutive – Alternative & Mobile Paymts Pioneer, Global Montization, E-commerce, SaaS, M&A